Check for skin cancer

 - Start at the head and work down your body, this includes your hair line, neck, fingers, elbows, behind your legs and soles of your feet.
 Be thorough and make sure you double check you’ve looked at your whole body.
 To make this easier you can take photos of your skin to remember what it looks like.

 - Take note of anything that changes, whether it is size, shape or colour.
-If you notice changes, make a note of this and book an appointment with a GP.
+If you

 - Take note of new spots.
 If you notice new spots appearing, particularly on your back, neck, hairline or soles of your feet, book an appointment with a GP.